imh1kiko/Twitch2Timeline/README.md

 # How it works (and motivations)
 Motivations were "I don't trust things to stay online forever, and prefer offline".
 The project that I'm referring to is [this one](https://enbyss.com/tools/marker-converter).
 It's more or less 1-to-1.

 Technical jargon incoming:<br />Twitch records times as "`time`, `admin level` (which is redundant, as you need to be editor to add markers), `user` and `description`".
 However, edl files seem rather different.
 So we boil it down to barebones template.
 Then, using that template, we iterate over csv entries, and swap them out.
-Obviously there's some conversion happening (as edl files use `TC:HH:MM:SS`, instead of `HH:MM:SS`).<br />If you're curious, just check the `main.rs`.
+Obviously there's some conversion happening (as edl files use `HH:MM:SS:MS`, instead of `HH:MM:SS`).<br />If you're curious, just check the `main.rs`.
 There's comments and probably lots of bad code.

 # Usage
 The usage is simple, and if you fail to enter it, it will prompt you with correct usage.